-Kirk W. Johnson is the founder of the List Project to Resettle Iraqi Allies and the author of To Be a Friend is Fatal: the Fight to Save the Iraqis America Left Behind.
+Kirk W. Johnson is the founder of the List Project to Resettle Iraqi Allies and the author of The Feather Thief: Beauty, Obsession, and the Natural History Heist of the Century, which has been named one of Amazon’s top books of 2018 in non-fiction.
+He also wrote To Be a Friend is Fatal: the Fight to Save the Iraqis America Left Behind.
 His writing has appeared in the New Yorker, the New York Times,the Los Angeles Times, the Washington Post, and elsewhere.

 The List Project helped more than 2,000 US-affiliated Iraqis find refuge in America by partnering with top law firms to provide pro bono legal assistance, along with thousands of American volunteers that help resettled Iraqis with “everything from retooling resumes to finding furniture.”
 Johnson’s work was featured on 60 Minutes, This American Life, and the documentary film The List.